klebgenomics/Kleborate/README.md

 We have created two separate schemes: one for yersiniabactin sequence types (YbST) and one for colibactin sequence types (CbST).

 MLST-style schemes are included in the [_Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html), and are also included in the /data directory of this repository.
-The schemes include all known alleles for the genes that make up the yersiniabactin and colibactin synthesis loci that are mobilised by the _Klebsiella_ ICE.
+The schemes include all known alleles for the genes that make up the yersiniabactin and colibactin synthesis loci that are mobilised by the _Klebsiella_ ICEKp.

 ### YbST - Yersiniabactin Sequence Types